3 Machine Learning Use Cases in Manufacturing That Are Paying Off Right Now

 • Where are you losing the most money today — downtime, defects, or inventory costs?

-• What historical data do you have readily available?
+• What historical data do you have readily available and in usable condition?

 • Which problem, if solved, would have the clearest and most measurable impact on your bottom line?